jackson951/React-Developer-Utils/notes/fundamentals/props-and-state.md

 ## ⚡ 5.
 Functional Updates

-When new state depends on previous state:
+When new state depends on the previous state:

 ```jsx
 setCount((prevCount) => prevCount + 1);
 ```

-✅ Avoids stale state when updates are asynchronous.
+✅ Prevents **stale state** when updates are asynchronous.

 ---